JoyZadan/shop-kbeauty/README.md

 * ...

 ### User Demographic
-* Ages 16 and above for viewing, registering and contributing to recipes
+* Ages 16 and above for viewing, registering and purchasing products
 * Visitors who are interested in K-Beauty products
 * Visitors who are looking for K-Beauty products
 * ...